wryao64/NameSayer4/README.md

 Pressing the 'Practise Recording' button will bring you to a screen where you can listen to how the name is pronounced, practise saying it and then record yourself.
 Press record when you are ready to record.
 You will be given 5 seconds to say the name you see, and given an option to listen back to the recording before choosing if you want to save the recording.
 There is a meter to show your mic input while recording.

-## Rewards
+## Take a Break / Rewards

-Sometimes studying and practising names gets boring so the app has rewards to cheer you up and give you some motivation (really this was an excuse for me to drop memes I'm sorry).
+Sometimes studying and practising names gets boring so the app has rewards to cheer students up as well as provide motavation.

-Memes will randomly drop when you listen, record and practise!
-You will be notified once you get a new meme and you can view the memes you have collected by clicking the 'Meme Rewards' button while practising.
+Pictures of cute animals will randomly be acquired when you use NameSayer.
+You will be notified once you get a new picture and can view them by pressing "Take a Break".

-You could go into the folders and find the memes but that would take away the fun :(

-Thanks if you read all the way down to here, love your work <3.